Framework for disaster

 Why it’s wrong

 The NPPF does not commit to the principle that the countryside should be protected for its own intrinsic character, beauty and heritage.
 Instead, it will place the countryside under increasing threat and leave local communities and planning authorities largely powerless in the face of developer pressure.
-See CPRE’s useful frequently asked questions for more information.
+See CPRE’s useful Planning Explained web pages for more information.

 We have grave concerns that pressure on the Peak District from damaging development will grow due to